Why is packaging used and what’s at stake?

 A.I.S.E. strategy on packaging

 A.I.S.E. is committed to achieving sustainable development through a circular economy and by reducing the environmental footprint all along the life cycle of detergents and maintenance products.
-This can only be achieved when all the phases of a product lifecycle are considered, seeking for continuous improvement of the efficiency of its design and in the use of packaging material, as well as education of consumers on sustainable consumption.
+This can only be achieved when all the phases of a product lifecycle are considered, seeking for continuous improvement of the efficiency of its design (see the guiding principles on sustainable packaging design) and in the use of packaging material, as well as education of consumers on sustainable consumption.
 To be successful it is key that the whole value chain is engaged in the process.

 This new A.I.S.E. voluntary initiative on plastic packaging opened for signature in January 2019.
 It sets ambitious targets for the industry which aim to increase the uptake of recycled content in plastic packaging over the next few years.